 So dry-labbing is really a dark practice that does happen.
 Some of these ingredients might come from China, that says, “Yeah this tests out,” and then the contract manufacturer takes it and says, “Hey, there’s a document here that says it tests out, so I’m putting it in the product.
 It was the cheapest thing, so I can make the most money.
 I can make this for my customer that doesn’t really understand these products, and I can meet their price point, and we can make our margin.”
 That’s what happens.
 And then sometimes the supplement company, if they do test—a lot of them don’t even test the finished product—but if they do test, sometimes they use a lab that does meet their testing, that if the FDA came along that they could say, “Look, we tested it,” but they know it’s a dry-labbing facility and they’re paying for that.
 That’s where, again, like BioTrust only uses elite labs that would never do that for their reputation.
 That’s how they became elite.
 And there’s only a handful of these labs that are really on that super top‑tier level that I mentioned.
 So, yes, sadly that happens, but that does not and will not ever happen at BioTrust.

 Tim: Right.
-So that’s one of the most common supplement scams that people should be keeping an eye out for, watching out for.
+So that’s one practice that people should be keeping an eye out for, watching out for.
 And then going back to the forms of ingredients, you certainly have ingredients that are more expensive than others; different forms of these ingredients because of their effectiveness.
 Let’s maybe go back to what you talked about in the first part of this and when you referred to things like polyphenols and cinnamon and you also mentioned green tea, which has a component called EGCG.
 So, when we talk about these ingredients, a lot of times it’s not like the whole ingredient.
 Turmeric is another example.
 Curcumin is a compound in turmeric that’s really responsible for most of its health benefits.
 These commonly-termed ingredients have components in them that probably are responsible for most of their health benefits.
 So you want to find ingredients that are standardized for those things.
 So we have different forms.
 Everything probably should be standardized, but maybe there’s cheaper forms that are not appropriately standardized or like you referred to some herbs, it’s not really specifying whether it’s the root or the leaf.
 So, is it possible to find cheaper alternatives that are maybe not specified?

 Shawn: Right, exactly.
 And I can tell you that, for example, with ginkgo you could probably get one that’s 1/10th the price if it’s not the leaf and it’s just the whole plant.
 But if you want one that’s really not adulterated, not spiked with other things and truly tests out, I mean it’s dramatic.
 These things are really like 10x, 50x, I mean, it’s crazy the difference in cost when you do the right extraction, make sure it’s not adulterated, you make sure it’s the right part of the plant, you use the right dose.

-We could get into proprietary blending, one of the most notorious supplement scams.
+We could get into proprietary blending.
 Let’s talk about that.
 So, proprietary blends, there’s another term called “fairy dusting” that happens, that there’s these big proprietary blends that are 10 ingredients, 20 ingredients, anything more than two and they put it in parenthesis and they say it’s equal to this mass, like it’s 1.2 grams of these 20 ingredients.
 But whatever is listed first is the heaviest in mass, and whatever’s listed last is the least in mass.
 So the things that are probably “fairy dusted” are towards the end, and it could be 1 mg of this thing that you need 500 mg of.
 So it’s really sad that companies are doing this, and there’s no way for you, the consumer, to really know how much of these ingredients are in there.
 But I will say, chances are if you’re seeing proprietary blends, that there’s some deception going on.
 They’re just listing ingredients for marketing purposes.

 But at BioTrust, we do very clear what’s called “transparent labeling,” where we show the ingredient, have the genus species, have the plant parts, have the standardization, and then have that level or dose of that ingredient.
 And you can take all that and say, “I’m going to go check the data” and that syncs up with the data.
 You can take all that and take it to a lab and you’re going to see that it tests out at the lab.
 I mean, we’re giving you all the information for you to empower yourself because we’re so sure of our products, we want you to test them.
 We want you to use them.
 We don’t care if you take them to a lab because we’re doing all the work to do everything right.
 So we’re excited when customers really dig in because that’s where we’re going to set ourselves apart.